 Helix warms up over the course of the day.
 Just like many of RMC’s rides, as well as plenty of others, it can start the day quite sluggish.
 As it warms up, however, the ride experience really benefits.
 My night rides on it were what really sold me and I cannot recommend trying Helix at night enough.

 What Makes Helix Great?

 There are a lot of really good roller coasters.
-There are a lot of really good rides that people say are great.
+There are a lot of really good coasters that are called great.
 There aren’t however, a lot of great roller coasters.

 Every part of the ride experience helps to enhance the others.
-The anticipation built by the masterful score and visuals in the queue serves to elevate the character of the ride and the actual ride experience justifies that anticipation and adds even more value to those parts of the queue.
+The anticipation built by the masterful score and visuals in the queue serves to elevate the character of the ride and the actual ride experience justifies that anticipation.

 Within the coaster, the incredible balance between and variety of forces holds your complete attention.
 The impeccable use of terrain is both a feat of engineering and an assurance that Helix will never be replicated.
 The beautiful surroundings are respected and enhanced by the ride’s ability to navigate them with grace, and in turn, they enhance the experience on Helix.